 Most travelers need luggage that can transition from business to personal travel and hold up on longer trips.

 Luckily, on a personal vacation, your needs are very similar to what we've already discussed.
-You need a backpack that is carry-on-sized so that you can travel cheap and light.
+You need a backpack that is carry-on-sized so that you can travel affordably and lightly.

 For business or pleasure, you need a bag that packs like a suitcase.
 Large backpacks are usually top-loading and designed for hiking, not traveling.
 These bags are a nightmare to pack and unpack.
 They leave your clothes wrinkled and disorganized.